dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 ---
 layout: post
-title:  "Research project: CNF formula entropy approximation patch for STS explained"
+title:  "Research: CNF formula entropy approximation patch for STS explained"
 date:   2017-06-19 00:00:00 +0200
 categories: sat c++
 math: true
 ---
-I describe here a patch I've made to SearchTreeSampler - an approximate SAT model counter by [Stefano Ermon](https://cs.stanford.edu/~ermon/). lly
-The [patch](https://github.com/dorcoh/hashing-optimization) leverages the uniform solution sampling method to compute the entropy of CNF formula, a new property of SAT formulas which I'll define below.
+In this blog post I describe a patch I have written over SearchTreeSampler [1], a model counter for SAT instances.
+My [patch](https://github.com/dorcoh/hashing-optimization) leverages its uniform solution sampling method to compute the entropy of CNF formula, a new property of SAT instances defined below.

-So before we dive in, here's a bit of motivation:

-SAT is NP-Hard problem <b>[citation-needed]</b>, briefly that means there is no efficient algorithm (i.e., with polynomial complexity in the size of input) that solve this problem.
-More precisely, the problem gets harder exponentially as we increase its input.
+SAT is considered a NP-Hard problem, in fact it was proved to be NP-Complete [Cook-Levin 1971].
+Briefly NP-hard means there is no efficient algorithm (i.e., with polynomial complexity in the size of input) that solve this problem, since it gets harder exponentially as we increase its input.
+NP-Complete is a special complexity class with some nice property - any NP-Hard problems could be reduced to problems that reside on NP-Complete, that means we can formulate (and solve) many other difficult problems using SAT.
+Notice I tried to keep the explanation intuitive as possible, those topics require at least few CS courses in order to understand, then forgive me for being less accurate.

-There's also an annual contest for SAT solvers (programs that solve the SAT problem) which are heavily used in the industry on the domain of formal verification.
+There is also an annual competition for SAT solvers (programs that solve the SAT problem) which are heavily used in the industry on the domain of formal verification.

-# Preliminaries
+## Preliminaries

-## SAT
+# SAT

 Let \\( X_1 ,...
 X_n \\) be boolean variables

-A boolean formula \\( \varphi \\) is said to be in CNF if it's a logical conjunction of a set of clauses \\( C_1,...,C_n \\), where each clause \\( C \\) is a logical disjunction of a set of literals (a base element that could be a variable or its negation).
+A boolean formula \\( \varphi \\) is said to be in CNF if it's a logical conjunction of a set of clauses \\( C_1,...,C_n \\), where each clause \\( C \\) is a logical disjunction of a set of literals (a constraint over some variable, positive or negative).
 An example of a clause is: \\( (x_1 \vee \neg x_2) \\)

 SAT problem is defined as deciding whether there exists an assignment that satisfies \\( \varphi \\)